-BS: Secondary Education Physical Education & Health K-12 Major
+BS: Physical Education & Health K-12 Major

-Refer to pages 85-89 for information on applying for admission to the Teacher Education Program and for information regarding program requirements.
-The Education Department strongly recommends that candidates seek licensure in more than one subject area (by combining one teaching major with at least one teaching minor or additional major) to increase their hiring options.
-The Physical Education & Health K-12 major prepares candidates for two licensure fields.
-A Coaching Option is also available with any teaching major, but does not lead to licensure (page 115).
+This degree prepares candidates for two licensure fields: Physical Education and Health.
+Refer to pages 107-110 for information on applying for admission to the Teacher Education Program and other program requirements.
+The UMW Department of Education strongly recommends that candidates seek licensure in more than one subject area (by combining one teaching major with at least one other teaching major or minor) to increase their hiring options.
+A Coaching Option is also available with any teaching major, but does not lead to licensure (page 135).
+Students who do not wish to pursue a teaching career may be interested in the BS: Health & Human Performance (page 96).